finwave-es/front-fw-ocrid-demo-react/README.md

 # 🛠️ How to Use the OCR Component

  - Enter your fw-ocrid API key.
- - Regula license is requiered for developement and testing.
+ - Package license is requiered for developement and testing.
  - Click "START OCR".
  - Position your identification document clearly in the webcam's frame.
  - Follow on-screen instructions until the scan completes.